FARE - Food Allergy Research & Education Logo

 A person was exposed to a known allergen, and experiences:

 Patients and their families should know how to respond to a severe reaction.
-If your allergist prescribes epinephrine, it is normal to be nervous about learning how to properly use the auto-injector.
+If your allergist prescribes epinephrine, it is normal to be nervous about learning how to properly use the auto-injector or nasal spray device.
 Keep in mind that thousands of people have successfully learned to use these devices, and with practice, you will, too.
 Be sure to read the instructions carefully and practice using the training device provided by the manufacturer.
 Check out the manufacturer’s website to see if a training video is available.
-By making sure you are have all of the information you need and practicing with the training device, you will be well-prepared to use the auto-injector when anaphylaxis occurs.
+By making sure you are have all of the information you need and practicing with the training device, you will be well-prepared to use the auto-injector or nasal spray device when anaphylaxis occurs.
 Knowing that you are prepared for an emergency will give you peace of mind.
-Depending on which type of auto-injector your doctor prescribes, you can find detailed instructions and resources online.
+Depending on which type of epinephrine delivery system your doctor prescribes, you can find detailed instructions and resources online.

 Learn How to Save a Life